PPswag/ConchBot/README.md

 Welcome to the Offical GitHub repository of [Conchbot](https://github.com/ConchDev/ConchBot/)

 The source code of the Discord bot ConchBot.
-The bot is **entirely** open source.
+This bot is **entirely** open source.

 ## License

-Also read liscense before doing.
+Also read license before doing.
 Please credit [UnsoughtConch](https://github.com/ConchDev) or [Jerry.py](https://github.com/Jerry-py) if you want use this/self hosting

 **Not crediting us will get you a copyright strike**